 Rempel was born in Palmer, Alaska, a grandson of Matanuska Valley pioneers and homesteaders.
 As a boy, he moved with his parents to California where he later attended Pepperdine College on a journalism scholarship.
 His first newsroom after graduation was at the Copley-owned South Bay Daily Breeze where he became assistant city editor.

 He joined the Los Angeles Times in 1973.
 The Alaska-born journalist discovered the true meaning of “cold” when, in 1980, he was assigned to the newspaper’s Chicago bureau for five winters.
 He has been recognized with numerous journalism honors, including an Overseas Press Club award and the Gerald Loeb Award.
 Rempel also was a finalist for the Goldsmith Prize for Investigative Reporting.
 He has appeared on television news shows including The Today Show, Nightline, Hardball and Reliable Sources.

-His latest hardcover book, At the Devil’s Table, is an exclusive insider’s account of the fall of the Cali drug cartel, the result of patient and extraordinary reporting efforts that spanned 12 years.
-An 80-episode Spanish language television series based on the book has been produced by Sony/Teleset for initial broadcast in Colombia scheduled for early 2015.
-It also has been optioned by a leading Hollywood studio for development as a major motion picture.
+His latest hardcover book, At the Devil’s Table, is a narrative insider’s account of the fall of the Cali drug cartel, the result of a reporting effort that spanned 12 years.